Everyone Loves the Luray Hawksbill Greenway!

 New Greenway Marker Map

 The Hawksbill Greenway has a slightly new look.
-You might have noticed a contractor re-painting the existing light green stripped center line on the Town's Greenway.
-The almost 2-mile Greenway will be divided into 5 unique color sections (orange, blue, white, red & green), and each section will now be identified by its corresponding color.
+The almost 2-mile Greenway is now divided into 5 unique color sections (orange, blue, white, red & green), and each section is now identified by its corresponding color.

 A new wooden guardrail has just been installed on the Orange Section of the Greenway.